Skip to main content

 MASADA STORY IN THE JUDEAN DESERT

 Josephus?
 Yosef ben Matityahu is our source for understanding the war on Masada.
-According to Yonatan the first Hasmonean to fortify Masada, there is a debate as to whether it is Judah's brother or it is a nickname of Alexander Yanai - the Hasmoneans actually built fortifications in the desert, built Saratba and Hyrcania and Maqwer past the Jordan and Cyprus in Wadi Kelt, they built fortifications so they could escape to them When threatened and needed.
+According to Yonatan the first Hasmonean to fortify Masada, there is a debate as to whether it is Judah's brother or it is a nickname of Alexander Yanai - the Hasmoneans built fortifications in the desert, built Saratba and Hyrcania and Maqwer past the Jordan and Cyprus in Wadi Kelt, they built fortifications so they could escape to them When threatened and needed.
 The period of the commissioners based in Caesarea.
-The country began tremendous unrest against Roman rule, the behavior of the commissioners was vicious and corrupt.
-The commissioners were among the inferiors of the Roman diplomatic system, this gave rise to unrest protests and struggles that ended in rebellion.
+The country began tremendous unrest against Roman rule, and the behavior of the commissioners was vicious and corrupt.
+The commissioners were among the inferiors of the Roman diplomatic system, this gave rise to unrest protests, and struggles that ended in rebellion.

-The Jewish people were divided between zealots and Sicarii and other streams.
+The Jewish people were divided between zealots Sicarii and other streams.
 The Sicarii for example were extremists, stabbing their rivals (Sika = knife) and anyone who suspected of collaborating with the Romans.
 In fact, they greatly deteriorated the relationship and led to the outbreak of the revolt, they are among the prominent groups that led to the outbreak of the revolt in 66AD.

 riots in Jerusalem escalated, then a group of Sicarii, under the command of Menachem Ben Yehuda the Galilean (founder of the fourth philosophy - freedom at all costs, never to be under the rule of a flesh-and-blood man) left Jerusalem and attacked the weapon storages of Masada, they stole weapons to continue the riots in Jerusalem.
 When they returned to Jerusalem, Menachem Ben Yehuda murdered Hananiah for his criminal behavior - a retired high priest who was relatively moderate, and his brother Hezekiah did not hold long until he was murdered and the Sikriks fled Jerusalem to Masada.

 In the revolt itself, we do not see them involved, not even in Gamla.
 967 Sikaris returned and captured Masada under the command of Elazar Ben Yair.
-They fought even after the fall of Jerusalem in 70Ad, in the days of Titus.
+They fought even after the fall of Jerusalem in 70 AD, in the days of Titus.
 Josephus tells us about the rebels in Masada who raided Ein Gedi and killed more than 700 people, most of them women and children, probably an exaggeration.
-The Sikhs are an extremist and murderous group, would stab without hesitation Jews collaborating with the Romans, whoever was not an active partner in the revolt had to be murdered by them.
+The Sikhs an extremist and murderous group, would stab without hesitation Jews collaborating with the Romans, whoever was not an active partner in the revolt had to be murdered by them.
 There were some secrets perhaps in the army of Shimon Bar Giora, beyond that they are not involved, except for the raids on Ein Gedi.
 The main reason for the raid is to stockpile supplies, but they also on the way killed Jews who assumed they were collaborating with Romans.

 BATTLE OVER MASADA

-Masada fell in the winter of 74 the 10th Legion with auxiliary forces occupying the mountain, the legion numbered about 5,200 soldiers who were joined by auxiliary forces from other armies and among them probably also Jews taken captive.
+Masada fell in the winter of 74 the 10th Legion with auxiliary forces occupying the mountain, the legion numbered about 5,200 soldiers who were joined by auxiliary forces from other armies, and among them probably also Jews taken captive.

 When Flavius Silva entered the Masada with the Romans, he saw the bodies lying in front of him, hundreds of family members - women, children, and warriors lying after they had laid a hand on their souls.
 An order was immediately given to burn or bury the bodies, perhaps the Jewish prisoners should have done so, to this day only a few skeletons have been found, so to this day it is not clear whether there was a suicide.